vhyrro/SuperRobinHoodNESSource/README.md

 ## What is the purpose of this repo?
 This repo is the place where you will find things like the official source code, the ported 6502 version (very heavily a WIP), RAM Maps, actual maps, documentation and PDS assemblers for Super Robin Hood for the NES all in one place.
+When opening the RAM Map be sure to view it in raw mode as it doesn't render the best when viewing it regularly :)

 ## A quickstart to get to wherever you want to go:
 * [The official Super Robin Hood Source Code (written in PDS)](https://github.com/Vhyrro/SuperRobinHoodNESSource/tree/master/pds_src)